eyereasoner/eye2-swipl/README.md

 # eye2

-- A reasoner using Webized Prolog which basically means that atoms can be IRIs.
+- A reasoner using webized prolog which basically means that atoms can be IRIs.
-- It does bottom-up reasoning with `conclusion ?- premise` rules and uses `stable(n)` to fail if the deductive closure at level `n` is not yet stable.
+- Besides top-down reasoning with `conclusion :- premise` rules, it also does bottom-up reasoning with `conclusion ?- premise` rules.
+- Bottum-up reasoning can use `stable(n)` to fail if the deductive closure at level `n` is not yet stable.
 - Proofs steps are `ether((conclusion ?- premise), premise_inst, conclusion_inst)` and `conclusion_inst` is asserted.
 - Variables are interpreted as universally quantified variables except for `conclusion ?- premise` conclusion-only variables which are interpreted existentially.
 - Queries are posed as `true ?- premise` and answered as `answer(premise_inst)`.
 - Inference fuses are defined as `false ?- premise` and blown as `fuse(premise_inst)` with return code 2.

-## Rationale for `conclusion ?- premise`
+## Rationale for bottom-up reasoning with `conclusion ?- premise` rules

 - conclusion can be a conjunction
 - conclusion can be `false` to blow an inference fuse
 - conclusion can be `true` to pose a query
+- conclusion can not be any other built-in
 - conclusion-only variables are existentials
 - current way to explain the reasoning as `ether` proof steps
 - avoiding loops that could occur with backward chaining